by Erin Carmichael-Morgan, Coordinator for the Rosenthal Education Center

 Check out these behind-the-scenes photos from installation of the special exhibit!

-The lighthouse's wood components awaiting pick-up from the off-site workshop.
+The wood components for the lighthouses awaiting pick-up from the off-site workshop.

-Collecting the prefabricated parts of the lighthouse and its beacon.
+Collecting the prefabricated parts of the large lighthouse and its beacon.

-Adding a few finishing touches after placing the beacon on top of the lighthouse.
+Adding a few finishing touches after placing the beacon on top of the large lighthouse.

 "Are we done yet?!" 🤪